itsdrewmiller/angular-perfect-scrollbar/README.md

 }
 ```

-Add it as module to your app.js:
+Inject it as module to your app.js:

 ```js
 ['perfect_scrollbar']
 ```

-Use it wherever you want:
+Use it wherever you want with the custom directive:

 ```html
 <perfect-scrollbar class="scroller" wheel-propagation="true" wheel-speed="10" min-scrollbar-length="20">